socketry/io-stream/readme.md

 ### Community Guidelines

 This project is best served by a collaborative and respectful environment.
 Treat each other professionally, respect differing viewpoints, and engage constructively.
 Harassment, discrimination, or harmful behavior is not tolerated.
 Communicate clearly, listen actively, and support one another.
 If any issues arise, please inform the project maintainers.

-## See Also

-  - [async-io](https://github.com/socketry/async-io) — Where this implementation originally came from.